 - Garnish with sliced apples and/or cinnamon sticks.

-WHAT IS UNFILTERED APPLE CIDER?
+WHAT IS APPLE CIDER?

-So usually when you see apple cider it is mainly considered unfiltered otherwise it would be labeled apple juice.
+So usually when you see apple cider it is mainly considered “unfiltered” otherwise it would be labeled apple juice.

-Jugs of unfiltered apple cider are usually found in the refrigerator case in the produce section of your local grocer.
 Apple cider is more readily available in the fall and winter months but I have been able to find it, even during the summer at my local grocery store.

 WHAT KIND OF APPLES SHOULD I USE?